alxers/book_of_proof/5_chapter.md

 Case 2.
 Suppose 5 | y.
 Then y = 5a for some a in Z.
 From this we get x y = 5(ax), and that means 5 | xy.
 The above cases show that 5 | xy, so it is not true that 5 - xy.

+*Definition 5.1* Given integers a and b and an n ∈ N , we say that a and b are *congruent modulo* n if n | ( a − b ) .
+We express this as a ≡ b (mod n ).
+If a and b are not congruent modulo n , we write this as a 6 ≡ b (mod n ).
+(сравнимо по модулю)

+Example 5.1
+Here are some examples:
+1. 9 ≡ 1 (mod 4 ) because 4 | (9 − 1).
+2. 6 ≡ 10 (mod 4 ) because 4 | (6 − 10).
+3. 14 !≡ 8 (mod 4 ) because 4 !| (14 − 8).

+In practical terms, a ≡ b (mod n ) means that a and b have the same remainder when divided by n.